 A Mexican-inspired Pork and pineapple casserole with Jiffy cornbread crust!

-If tacos al pastor and tamales had a baby, this is the beautiful child that would come of it.
-This pie’s got all things good- from a slightly spicy and creamy cornbread crust, to the tangy pork and pineapple filling.
-And utilizing ground pork and pantry staples makes this Tamale Pie Al Pastor a breeze to make on busy weeknights.
+If tacos Al Pastor and tamales had a baby, this is the beautiful child that would come of it.
+This Pork and pineapple casserole has got all the good stuff- from a tangy and moist cornbread crust, to the succulent pork and pineapple filling.
+And utilizing ground pork and pantry staples makes this tamale pie casserole a breeze to make on busy weeknights!

 Making the cornbread crust for the tamale pie

 The cornbread crust for this Tamale Pie Al Pastor is a breeze to make, thanks to a a few pantry staples!
 Simply combine a box of Jiffy Cornbread Muffin Mix, a can of diced green chilis, and egg and some sour cream.
 Mix until well combined and bake in a buttered cast iron skillet at 350 for 20 minutes.
 While the crust bakes, you can get started on the filling!